amtxdev/node_parklot/README.md

 # Getting Started With Node Craft

 Node CLI App with an interactive command prompt based shell.
-The following commands below are to be run in the Terminal.App for Mac OSX or Linux.
+The following commands below are to be run in the Terminal App for Mac OSX or Linux.

 ## Technology